zencrepes/docs/docs/install/authentication.md

 sidebar_label: Authentication
 ---

-Authentication & Authorization is handled through [Keycloak](https://www.keycloak.org/), which can be enabled or disabled through environment variables.
+Authentication & Authorization is handled through [Keycloak](https://www.keycloak.org/), which can be enabled or disabled in ZenCrepes through environment variables.
 Keycloak can be used to authenticate and authorize users accessing data through the API (don't expose your Elasticsearch instance !).

 Instructions on how to get started with Keycloak are available on [their website](https://www.keycloak.org/getting-started/getting-started-docker).